Violeta Zúñiga

-Violeta Zúñiga (April 12, 1933 - February 2, 2019) was a Chilean human rights activist who was part of the Agrupación de Familiares de Detenidos Desaparecidos (Group of Family Members of Detainees and Disappeared) during the Military Dictatorship of Chile (1973-1990) until her death.
+Violeta Zúñiga Peralta (April 12, 1933 - February 2, 2019) was a Chilean human rights activist who was part of the Agrupación de Familiares de Detenidos Desaparecidos (Group of Family Members of Detainees and Disappeared) during the Military Dictatorship of Chile (1973-1990) until her death.
 She was also a member of the folk dance group, "Cueca sola", in which she participated more than a hundred times as a dancer, commemorating those who disappeared in Chile.

 Biography

-Violeta Zúñiga Peralta was born in the town of Zúñiga, O'Higgins Region, April 12, 1933.
+Violeta Zúñiga Peralta was born in the town of Zúñiga, O'Higgins Region, on April 12, 1933.
 She lived there with her parents until the age of 13, when she emigrated to Santiago.
 There she met her life partner, Pedro Silva Bustos, who was detained and disappeared since August 9, 1976.